pontem-network/blockscout-frontend/docs/CONTRIBUTING.md

 ## Toolkit

-We are using following technology stack in the project
+We are using the following technology stack in the project
 - [Yarn](https://yarnpkg.com/) as package manager
 - [ReactJS](https://reactjs.org/) as UI library
 - [Next.js](https://nextjs.org/) as application framework